Backup Client Usage¶

 pwd shows the full path of the current working directory with respect to the

-Being able to quickly search the contents of the archive is a commonly needed feature.
+The ability to quickly search the contents of the archive is a commonly required feature.
 That's where the catalog is most valuable.
 For example:

 pxar:/ > find etc/**/*.txt --select "/etc/X11/rgb.txt" pxar:/ > list-selected etc/**/*.txt pxar:/ > restore-selected /target/path ...